MPtasz/SplashRotate/README.md

 'xx' is any 2 digit number.

-For example: if the user had 10 different splash screens (in the 'images' folder on the SD card) named 'splash01.png' thru 'splash10.png', running the script 'SplashRotateLua' will copy 'splash01.png' to 'splash.png' (this will then be the next splash screeen to be displayed on the next powerup). 'splash01.png' is then renamed to highest number + 1.
+For example: if the user had 10 different splash screens (in the 'images' folder on the SD card) named 'splash01.png' thru 'splash10.png', running the script 'SplashRotate.Lua' will copy 'splash01.png' to 'splash.png' (this will then be the next splash screeen to be displayed on the next powerup). 'splash01.png' is then renamed to highest number + 1.
 In this example it will be renamed 'splash11.png'.
-(The lowest number splash screen will become the next 'splash.png' and the lowest splash screen will then be renamed to the higest number +1.)
+(The lowest number splash screen will become the next 'splash.png' and then the lowest splash screen will then be renamed to the higest number +1.)

 ## INSTALLATION